LarryDavid39/Sales-Project/README.md

 # Sales-Project
-Analyzed a Nigerian sales dataset using Microsoft Excel and created an interactive dashboard to monitor trends and give recommendations (Checkboxes are used to switch categories, so keep an eye on them)
+Analyzed a Nigerian sales dataset using Microsoft Excel and created an interactive dashboard to monitor trends and give recommendations (Checkboxes are used to switch categories, so pay attention to them)

 ### Project Overview